 Guiding principle: No matter how bleak a turn of events, an adverse ruling, or a negative fact may seem, unanticipated set backs can often be turned into opportunities.

-Proudest achievement: I recently had the opportunity to defend a jury trial with my son, Justin, who is an associate at this firm.
+Proudest achievement: I recently had the opportunity to defend a jury trial with my son, Justin, who is a partner at this firm.